tasola/chat-app/README.md

 ## How to use it
 In order to simulate two different clients, open up two tabs of the client (localhost:3000).

-### The Join Page
+### :busts_in_silhouette: The Join Page
 You are first prompted to set a user name and room of the chat room you want to join.
 When this information is submitted, you are redirected to the chat page.

-### The Chat Page
+### :speech_balloon: The Chat Page
 Here you are able to send chat messages.
 The messages show up both on your client, and on every other connected client.
 The chat announces when a user connects or disconnects.

-## Future improvements
+## :memo: Future improvements
-I am fully aware that this app is far (FAR) from extraordinary.
-However, I was told to only put a couple of hours on this project, and this is what I managed to create in less than 4h (excluding breaks).

-I recommend checking the commit history out to get an idea of how I worked and in what order I developed functionality.
-Basically, I started off reading up a bit on web sockets and socket.io, then I started to create the Chat Page with some basic socket functionality.
-After this I got a bit overexcited and bit off more than I could chew.
-I wanted to implement logic for handling different rooms and users.
-When I realized that time was running out and that I wouldn't be able to implement this functionality in time, I prioritized to clean up the code a bit instead.

-Even though I felt it was a bit of a heavy task to implement a chat application in a couple of hours, I thought it was super fun, and I enjoyed exploring socket.io.
-I'm keen to extend this project later on for fun.
-Here is some things I will add:
+I created this app in around 4 hrs (+1.5 hrs styling), so there are obviously a lot of improvements to be made.
+I thought that it was fun primarily to explore WebSocket communication, and I'm keen to further develop this app.
+Here are some things I will add:

-### Styling
+### :nail_care: Styling
-The most obvious flaw when testing the app out is that it doesn't have any styling whatsoever.
-I do enjoy design and styling quite a lot, but I love actual code "logic" more, so I went ahead and tried to maximize the functionality instead.
-In my everyday development work I usually implement the logic first and then apply styles.
-I would use styledComponents for this, as I've liked the CSS-in-JS approach through using Material-UI, but styledComponents seems to be even more useful from what I've read.

-### User functionality
-I only had time to add some really basic user functionality.
-In addition to this, it would be easy to have your own messages on one side, and the others' on the other side, and to list what users are currently online in the room.
+This was the first time I tried [styled-components](https://styled-components.com/), and wow, did I enjoy it!
+It sure enables a super sleek and seamless styling process.
+I will use it more in future projects for sure.

 ### Room functionality
 Socket.io supports room functionality, so that you can emit messages to certain rooms (https://socket.io/docs/rooms/).
-I started off with this on the same time as users (described above), and it seemed very straight forward.
+I started off with this, and it seemed very straight forward (Right now it doesn't matter which room name you enter, you'll always end up in the same room).
-In addition, with the User Functionality (mentioned above) in place, it would be fairly simple to have a section of the chat which listed the users currently online in the chat room.
+In addition, it would be fairly simple to have a section of the chat which listed the users currently online in the chat room.

 ### Other improvements
 At a later stage this solution would of course be deployed.
 I had this in mind when defining ports, hosts etc, but I didn't have time to actually deploy it.
 For this kind of simple, small scale application, I would use Heroku to get it up and spinning in a heartbeat.